Adam Neylon: Early political career

-Career
+Public office

+Neylon made his first bid for elected office in a 2013 special election for Wisconsin State Assembly, after the 98th Assembly district was vacated by Paul Farrow's election to the state Senate.
+Neylon declared his candidacy for the expected special election before Farrow had even formally vacated the office.
+He faced a competitive primary in the heavily Republican district, his four opponents included Edward Baumann, the retiring Pewaukee police chief, and Jeanne Tarantino, the former chief of staff to the lieutenant governor.
+In the February 2013 special primary, Neylon prevailed by the narrow margin of 29 votes over his nearest opponent, Baumann.
+Neylon was unopposed at the April special election, and was sworn in as a state representative on April 16, 2013.
-In his first run for elected office, Neylon won a special election Republican primary for the 98th Assembly District in Wisconsin on February 19, 2013.
-He ran unopposed in the general election.
-After the election, the conservative website Right Wisconsin said Neylon was poised to become a rising star in Madison.

-During the 2013-15 state budget debate, he championed issues like tax cuts, reduced long-term borrowing, and fought against DNA collection upon arrest.
-According to journalist Steven Walters, he was one of the GOP Young Guns that helped dictate final budget deals.
+After his victory in the special primary, the conservative website Right Wisconsin said Neylon was poised to become a rising star in Madison.
+After taking office in the 101st Wisconsin Legislature, Neylon immediately took an active role in the debates among the Republican majority.
+During the 2013-2015 state budget debate, he championed issues like tax cuts, reduced long-term borrowing, and fought against DNA collection upon arrest.
+According to journalist Steven Walters, he was one of the GOP "Young Guns" that helped dictate final budget deals during that session.
 Neylon was selected to receive the Bowhay Institute for Legislative Leadership Development fellowship with the Council of State Governments in 2014.
 In his first term, Neylon was part of the class of 2014, making him the only freshman Republican selected from Wisconsin that year.

-Neylon has been serving as Chairman of the Assembly Committee on Jobs and the Economy and Chairman of Wisconsin's Small Business Regulatory Review Board since 2015.
+Neylon was re-elected without opposition in 2014, 2016, and 2018.
+At the start of his second term, he was appointed chairman of the Assembly Committee on Jobs and the Economy, and chaired that committee for the next three terms.
+As chair of that committee, he was an ex officio member of the state's Small Business Regulatory Review Board, which has broad authority to review and challenge state regulations.

-During the 2015-2016 Wisconsin Legislative Session, four bills authored by Neylon were passed and signed into law.
-These bills are the GPS Privacy Act, The Parent-Based School Accountability Act, the Wisconsin Robotics League Participation Grant Program, and the Department of Children and Families Modernization Act.
-The GPS Privacy Act protects citizens by making it a crime for someone to place a global positioning system (GPS) device on someone's vehicle without their consent.
+During the 2015-2016 legislative term, four bills authored by Neylon were passed and signed into law—the GPS Privacy Act, The Parent-Based School Accountability Act, the Wisconsin Robotics League Participation Grant Program, and the Department of Children and Families Modernization Act.
+The GPS Privacy Act made it a crime for someone to place a global positioning system (GPS) device on someone's vehicle without their consent.
 The Parent-Based School Accountability Act requires Wisconsin schools to post a link on their website to the School Report Card generated by the Wisconsin Department of Public Instruction.
-The Wisconsin Robotics League Participation Grant Program is a participation grant program, where schools are able to apply for up to $5000 in grants to help pay the cost of having a school affiliated robotics team.
+The Wisconsin Robotics League Participation Grant Program is a participation grant program, where schools are able to apply for up to $5,000 in grants to help pay the cost of having a school affiliated robotics team.